arangamani/blog/_posts/2013-07-28-customizing-irb-and-pry-sessions.md

 # code inside this if block will load the gem project and then initialize
 # the client.
 if current_dir =~ /^(.*?\/jenkin_api_client)/
-    # YAML is required to parse the credentials from the spec. yml file
+    # YAML is required to parse the credentials from the login.yml file
     require"yaml"
     # Obtain the library path of your ruby project
     path = "#{$1}/lib"